-One of Missio’s founders – Venerable Pauline Jaricot – will be beatified on 22 May in Lyon, France.
+One of Missio’s founders – Blessed Pauline Jaricot – was beatified on 22 May in a special celebration in Lyon, France.

 Pauline Jaricot was a remarkable young lay woman with formidable faith.